fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Compatibility with plugin Advanced Coupons for WooCommerce Free.
 Fix positioning for coupon section.
 * Fixed: Phone fields showing as "optional" at checkout and account edit address, even though it is set as required in the settings.
 * Fixed: Missing styles for the WooCommerce show password button at checkout.
 Also fixed the button getting duplicated after checkout updates.
-* Fixed: Only show "Same as billing address" on cart when billing is already complete and billing is shown before shipping.

 = 4.2.4 - 2026-06-02 =